Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Results

 \subsection{Self-isolating at home}

 To characterize mobility behavior during the pandemic, we started by focusing on the propensity of users to self-isolate at home relative to the pre-pandemic period (Fig. ~\ref{fig:home_mob}).
-In the early stages of the pandemic when no vaccines were available, home self-isolation was the most efficient way to avoid getting infected.
-We found that, on average, the proportion of high-wealth users self-isolating at home increased about 78\% more than that of low-wealth users -- 252\% versus 141\%.
-The gap between high- and low-wealth groups' propensity to self-isolate is observed across all 6 countries in our sample, ranging from a difference of 36\% for Philippines to 175\% for South Africa.
+In the early stages of the pandemic when no vaccines were available, home self-isolation was one of the solutions to which most of the countries resorted for rapidly controlling the infections~\cite{hale2020oxford}.
+Formally, we define a mobile phone user to be ``self-isolating'' at home on a specific day if they are visiting exclusively their home location on that specific day.
+We find that, on average, the share of users living in high-wealth neighborhoods and self-isolating at home was 252\% higher than the baseline period, compared to a 141\% increase in users living in low-wealth neighborhoods, a 111 percentage points difference.
+The gap between high- and low-wealth groups' propensity to self-isolate is observed across all 6 countries in our sample, ranging from a difference of 36 percentage points for the Philippines to 175 for South Africa.
 While 55\% of users kept spending some of their time outside of home, time spent at home increased on average by 19\% for the high-wealth group versus 13\% for the low-wealth group.
-The reduction in time spent outside of home was primarily driven by a reduction in time spent at work, which dropped by 40\% on average for the high-wealth group while only 29\% for the low-wealth one after the pandemic declaration (Fig. SI~3), suggesting that the capacity to work from home was the main determining factor in the decision to self-isolate.
-Although the mobility of all socioeconomic groups gradually started to revert back to its pre-pandemic level, the gap between high- and low-wealth groups persisted, indicating that low-wealth groups remained more exposed to physical contacts during the observation period.
+The reduction in time spent outside of the home was primarily driven by a reduction in time spent at work, which dropped by 40\% on average for the high-wealth group while only 29\% for the low-wealth one after the pandemic declaration (Fig. SI~3), suggesting that the capacity to work from home could be one of the main determining factor{s in the decision to self-isolate~\cite{garrote2021earth}.
+Although the mobility of all socioeconomic groups gradually started to revert back to its pre-pandemic level, the gap between high- and low-wealth groups persisted, indicating that low-wealth groups remained more exposed to physical contact during the observation period.